 Faculty and staff may file an Incident Report when an alleged violation of the Palomar College Code of Conduct occurs.
 All conduct meetings are kept private and information about the nature and outcome of the meetings are not shared with others unless there is a safety concern, or the student provides written consent to share the information with others.

 If a student believes they have been the subject of an unjust action they can schedule an appointment with the Office of Student Affairs to discuss a complaint or a grievance.
 Please note, The Office of Student Affairs does not deal with grade disputes.
-The Office of Instruction handles grade disputes and information regarding the grade dispute policy and procedure can be obtained by contacting the Office of Instruction or visiting their website.
+The Office of Instruction handles grade disputes and information regarding the grade dispute policy and the procedure can be obtained by contacting the Office of Instruction or visiting their website.

 Palomar College is a place for all students.
 Palomar College has many Safe Zones on campus for our students.
 Look for the “Safe Zone” sticker on windows and doors.

 STUDENT CONDUCT POLICIES AND PROCEDURES:

 Standards of Student Conduct – AP 5500

 For a list of all Palomar College District Policies please visit the Palomar College Governing Board website, and review the “Policies and Procedures” link on the left-hand side of the page.
 For quick access to commonly referred to policies, please see below.